 Red wagons equipped with their own power source and snowmobile track would be used to transport gifts to each village.
 They would be engineered to pull their own weight and also help the Snowtrain pass through more difficult trails—a bit like a caterpillar with many legs.

 Since Christmas is only one night of the year, the Elves could use the Snowtrain the rest of the year to visit friends and cruise around Santa’s village.
 The red wagons could be outfitted with folding seats to accommodate passengers.
 Last but not least, the Snowtrain concept was designed to transport Santa in remote northern villages, but how will he deliver gifts to your own house?
 If you have any cool vehicle ideas, make sure you draw them and share them with your parents!

-The Snowtrain concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Snowtrain concept was imagined in December 2017 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires.
 He currently works as a freelance designer.
 He also designed the Phantor surveillance robot and the Exoski snowmobile concept for Imaginactive.